 A method name has to be a text string without spaces.
 The string can contain letters, numbers, and underscores.
 Java® programming language keywords cannot be used.
-The name must not begin by a number (this is also true for the name of a form object, variable, and method.)
+The name must not begin by a number (this is also true for the name of a form object, variable, and method).

 A global method cannot have the same name as a form method and vice versa.
-In addition, the following names are reserved:
+In addition, the following names are reserved since they are used as names of local methods:

-- focusGained

-- focusLost

 - onActivate

 - onClick

 - onClose

 - onDataChange

 - onEvent

+- onFocusGained

+- onFocusLost

 - onLoad

 - onPickingChanged

 - onStartup

 - onShutdown